 - Major credit is not offered for Independent Studies pursued abroad or transferred from other universities.

-- Students may only take COMM 493 once.
+- Students may only take COMM 3999 (formerly 493) once.
 Students wishing to pursue additional individualized projects are strongly encouraged to pursue a Senior Honors and/or ComPS thesis.
-Please read about them here, and meet with Kim Woolf to discuss.
+Please read about them here, and meet with Dr. Kim Woolf to discuss.

 - Independent Study projects may relate to work completed in previous classes but must build substantially on that work.
-Where relevant, copies of previous research projects should accompany your COMM 493 application.
+Where relevant, copies of previous research projects should accompany your COMM 3999 (formerly 493) application.